e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 ## WHAT IS IT?

-This is a project done for the course of Distributed Artificial Intelligence 2021-2022 by Prof. Franco Zambonelli at the University of Modena and Reggio Emilia.
+This is a project done for the course of [Distributed Artificial Intelligence]() 2021-2022 by Prof. [Franco Zambonelli](https://personale.unimore.it/rubrica/dettaglio/zambonelli) at the [University of Modena and Reggio Emilia](https://international.unimore.it/).

-This work wants to implement in Net-Logo the Digital Hormone Model (DHM) presented in this [paper]() and used to build a swarm of autonomous agents that show capabilities of self-organizination and emerging intelligence when interacting with each other in a common environment.
+This work wants to implement in Net-Logo the Digital Hormone Model (DHM-0) presented in this [paper](https://www.researchgate.net/publication/262849917_Hormone-Inspired_Self-Organization_and_Distributed_Control_of_Robotic_Swarms_Special_Issue_on_Analysis_and_Experiments_in_Distributed_Multi-Robot_Systems_Guest_Editors_Nikolaos_P_Papanikolopoulos_and_) [1] and used to build a swarm of autonomous agents that show capabilities of self-organizination and emerging intelligence when interacting with each other in a common environment.

 ## HOW IT WORKS